OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 Subscriber Segmentation

-- Active non-spenders: Subscribers who engage but haven’t bought extras — nurture them toward their first purchase through genuine conversation
+- Active non-spenders: Subscribers who engage but haven’t bought extras — nurture toward their first purchase through genuine conversation

 - Silent subscribers: Minimal engagement.
 Proactive personal outreach to re-spark connection

-The “Warm-Up” Approach
+The Warm-Up Approach

-- Comment genuinely on something they’ve recently engaged with or shared
+- Comment genuinely on something they’ve recently engaged with

-- Share something personal and relatable to the conversation
+- Share something personal and relatable

 - Build naturally to the offer within the flow of conversation